Farmers know better than anyone that money doesn’t grow on trees.

 - Reviewers may tend to favor established applicants

-- Cost to institution may be higher due to complexity of applications and stricter compliance requirements
+- Cost to the institution may be higher due to the complexity of applications and stricter compliance requirements

 - Funding of public grants is subject to the ebb and flow of the political tide.
 The next party in office may choose to cut the resources for a particular grant.